Article summary:

 At the same time, you’re under the microscope on day one.
 Your buyers evaluate your team from the first point of contact.

 How do you respond to the lead?
 How do you run the sales call?
-How consistent are you on messaging, services, process, expertise, and results?
+How consistent is your messaging, services, processes, expertise, and results?
 And how easy do you make it for the buyer to buy?

 Your initial performance sets an impression that lasts beyond the sales process.